The Specs . . . 4k video, a 24-megapixel sensor, two-way tilt screen, dual UHS-II memory card slots, boost performance of 14fps with a battery grip.

 What I Love

 – I like the new auto-focus features.
-Not going to lie, I never liked AF-C until I started using the A6300.
+I’m not going to lie; I never liked AF-C until I started using the A6300.
 This is because most cameras were just terrible at it.
-The XT2 took it a step further with selectable modes to help make this feature even more accurate – and I have to say, it’s really good even for video.
+The XT2 took it a step further with selectable modes to help make this feature even more accurate – and I have to say, it’s good even for video.

 – 4k video with the Fujifilm film simulators produces the same look and feel as the Fujifilm JPEGs we all love.
 This gives us some of the best-looking colors in our video of any camera out there.
-This means, Provia, Velvia, Arcos, etc. Plus there is also the option for F-log HDMI out for those that want more color grading options.
+This means Provia, Velvia, Arcos, etc. There is also the option for F-log HDMI out for those who want more color grading options.

-– Jpegs look amazing, and the processing of them is improved over the XT1.
-The in-camera RAW converter also allows you to turn your RAWs into JPEGs on the fly with a lot of options for controlling the tonality of the image.
+– Jpegs look amazing, and their processing is improved over the XT1.
+The in-camera RAW converter also allows you to turn your RAWs into JPEGs on the fly, with many options for controlling the image’s tonality.

 What I Don’t Love

 – When shooting RAW and trying to transfer images to your phone via the iPhone app, you can’t.
-The images have to be JPEG before you can send them to your phone.
+The images must be JPEG before being sent to your phone.
 This means you have to go into your RAW converter and make the shots JPEG first.
 Kind of a pain, this should just happen on the fly when you try to transfer RAW images to your phone like it does with Sony cameras.
 This is the same with all Fujifilm cameras.

 – The camera doesn’t come set up well.
 You need to go into the settings and customize a lot of things before it feels comfortable.
 For example, auto shut-off happens after two minutes by default.
-This is simply detrimental to battery life if you’re not aware of it.
-Also, a super minor thing that bugs me to no end happens when setting the countdown timer to 2 seconds or 10 seconds from the Q menu, it resets to off every time the camera goes into auto shut off.
+This is detrimental to battery life if you’re unaware of it.
+Also, a super minor thing that bugs me to no end happens when setting the countdown timer to 2 seconds or 10 seconds from the Q menu; it resets to off every time the camera goes into auto shut off.

 Fujifilm X-T2 Build Quality

 Aside from the origami tilt-screen that I always feel like I’m going to break, the build quality on this camera can rival anything.
-Feels solid like the Olympus EM5-II, or even the new Sony A7 II.
+It feels solid, like the Olympus EM5-II or even the new Sony A7 II.

 The shutter feels and sounds great, and all the dials give the right amount of resistance.
 Nothing feels loose or cheap.
 I imagine some people will complain about the rear wheel on the back.
 Since it also functions as a button, it ends up having some wiggle to it, which is forgivable because it’s doing two things at once.

 If you’re used to the X-Pro 2, you’ll be relieved to know that this is much lighter and a little smaller.
-It’s all around a much easier camera to use.
+It’s a much easier camera to use all around.

 Fujifilm X-T2 – Hardware & Performance